How fingerprints and other biometrics help law enforcement

 The human touch

 DNA is a powerful tool for law enforcement investigations.
 Each person’s DNA is different, except for identical twins.
-By analysing DNA sequences or loci (location in the body), forensics can develop a profile that can help identify a suspect.
+By analysing DNA sequences or loci (location in the body), forensics can develop a profile to help identify a suspect.

 Each cell in the body has an inner core, a nucleus that holds chromosomes.
 The chromosome contains markers that repeat DNA sequences.
 It varies how many times a sequence repeats, depending on the person.